 YOONHEE LEE is a Korean-American violinist.
-She is based in Boston and performs around the world.
+She is based in Europe and performs around the world.

 Born in 1988 in Seoul, Lee began the piano at the age of three and violin at five.
 She and her family immigrated to Boston just before her tenth birthday.
-She did not speak a word of English; for years music became her means of communication as well as refuge.
-Her formative years were spent in youth orchestras and chamber groups, in company of kids from a wide variety of background but with a common passion for music.
-Early experiences of leading orchestras and working with great conductors provided important foundation for her growth as musician.
+She did not speak a word of English, and for years music became her means of communication as well as refuge.
+Early experiences of navigating between languages and culture remain a strong part of her identity; as artist she is interested in fluidity and fragility of genres and boundaries, and she seeks innovation and experimentation in all her endeavors.

 Lee received Bachelor of Music and Master of Music degrees in Violin Performance from the New England Conservatory, where she studied with the late Masuko Ushioda.
 She holds an additional Master of Music degree in Violin Performance from Conservatorium van Amsterdam, where she attended as the recipient of Frank Huntington Beebe Fund for Study Abroad under the tutelage of Vera Beths and Anner Bylsma.